CarstenGrohmann/HassHelper/README.md

 ## Summary
 These scripts help to maintain [Home Assistant](https://www.home-assistant.io).

+All these scripts should be adapted to the user's needs, and the generated SQL file should be checked.

+A test with a copy of the Home Assistant database outside HA is recommended.

 ### copy_template_data_from_states_to_statistics.sh

 If you set up a template sensor without a state class, the historical